Gustave Flaubert: Legacy

 The publication of Madame Bovary in 1856 was followed by more scandal than admiration; it was not understood at first that this novel was the beginning of something new: the scrupulously truthful portraiture of life.
 Gradually, this aspect of his genius was accepted, and it began to crowd out all others.
 At the time of his death, he was widely regarded as the most influential French Realist.
 Under this aspect Flaubert exercised an extraordinary influence over Guy de Maupassant, Edmond de Goncourt, Alphonse Daudet, and Émile Zola.
 Even after the decline of the Realist school, Flaubert did not lose prestige in the literary community; he continues to appeal to other writers because of his deep commitment to aesthetic principles, his devotion to style, and his indefatigable pursuit of the perfect expression.

 His Œuvres Complètes (8 vols., 1885) were printed from the original manuscripts, and included, besides the works mentioned already, the two plays Le Candidat and Le Château des cœurs.
 Another edition (10 vols.) appeared in 1873–85.
 Flaubert's correspondence with George Sand was published in 1884 with an introduction by Guy de Maupassant.

 He has been admired or written about by almost every major literary personality of the 20th century, including philosophers and sociologists such as Michel Foucault, Roland Barthes, Pierre Bourdieu, and Jean-Paul Sartre, the latter of whose partially psychoanalytic portrait of Flaubert in The Family Idiot was published in 1971.
 Georges Perec named Sentimental Education as one of his favourite novels.
-The Peruvian novelist Mario Vargas Llosa is another great admirer of Flaubert.
+The Peruvian novelist Mario Vargas Llosa was another great admirer of Flaubert.
 Apart from Perpetual Orgy, which is solely devoted to Flaubert's art, one can find lucid discussions in Vargas Llosa's Letters to a Young Novelist (published 2003).
 In a public lecture in May 1966 at the Kaufmann Art Gallery in New York, Marshall McLuhan claimed: "I derived all my knowledge of media from people like Flaubert and Rimbaud and Baudelaire."